HardlyDifficult/Tutorials/Chapter4.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 This change prevents the fly guy from walking while on a ladder.
-Fly guys will never stop moving in this game, they will walk constantly and when reaching a ladder they may climb straight up or straight down - then resume walking.
+Fly guys will never stop moving in this game, they will walk constantly and when reaching a ladder they may climb straight up or straight down - and then resume walking.

 <hr></details>
 <details><summary>Why not stop the WalkMovement component instead?</summary>